Skip to content

 Requirements

-Please note that BEC/BEC2 files cannot be edited.
+Deployable BEC/BEC2 files cannot be edited.
 Likewise, it's not possible to read out and edit a reader's configuration.
 Access to a reader's configuration is limited to support purposes and only covers non-security-relevant data.

 Create new configuration version

-1. Open BALTECH ConfigEditor.
+1. Open the latest version of BALTECH ConfigEditor.

-If you haven't installed it yet, you can download it here as part of BALTECH ToolSuite.
+Download it here as part of BALTECH ToolSuite.

 2. Open the BALCFG file of the configuration you want to create a new version of.